juafrlo/my_blog/README.txt

 == Welcome to Juan de Frías blog

-  This blog is about agile web development, especially focused on Ruby on Rails.
+  This blog is about agile web development, specially focused on Ruby on Rails.

 == ABOUT THE CREATOR